TheShufflingFool/Basically-Extra-Social-Time/README.md

 # Basically Extra Social Time (B.E.S.T.)

-Mods for The Legend of Heroes: Trails of Cold Steel games that increase the number of bonding points available on the first playthrough.
+Mods for The Legend of Heroes: Trails of Cold Steel games that ensure it's possible to fully bond with all the characters.
 Tested on XSEED and NISA PC versions of the games.

 For Cold Steel II, make sure to download [my other mod](https://github.com/TheShufflingFool/Black-Records-Unrestricted-Hunt) for an even better experience.

+**<ins>TRAILS OF COLD STEEL III AND IV - TBD SOON™</ins>**

+## Features
+Features marked with **\[NG+]** are also available without the mod, when using a Clear Data save file to start New Game+.
+Features marked with **\[EN]** are only available when playing with text language set to English (sorry, I don't know Japanese).
+* **\[NG+]** increased the amount of available bonding points to ensure watching all bonding events is possible
+* increased the amount of available tickets for festival attractions - enough to spend time with each available character once - and adjusted daytime jumps accordingly (where applicable)
+* changed the cost of Max Bonding Points bonus option when starting New Game+ to 0
+* **\[EN]** updated the system messages to account for increased amounts of bonding points and tickets
+* **\[NG+]** unlocked an extra final bonding event option in CS1

 ## Installation